 Guidelines for Philosophical Discussion

-The question sets “stories” and “race” bring up some of the basic questions about personal identity.
-They deal with questions concerning the nature of self, personal identity, and the role in race in determining these qualities.
-These questions will give the children the chance to try to understand and create ideas of being and feeling by exploring their own physical identities.
+The questions will give the children the chance to try to understand ideas of being and feeling by exploring their own physical characteristics.
 The last question set “equality” will allow the children to interrogate whether or not someone can be “better” than someone else, and what it might mean to be “better.”
 The children will have a chance to think more critically about the effects and consequences of believing that one person is better than another based on aspects of identity.

 After they finish writing their story, they should share their stories, observing whether or not people have similar experiences or dislikes.
 You can ask the kids why those things are important to them, or why something else wasn’t.
 Also, question if what they wrote down tells the story of their life.
 It might be helpful to allow two sessions for this book: one for the activity and one for the questions.
 This way, the kids have time to go home and observe what is important in their lives.